martin0300/MinecraftServerCreator/specifications/serverDownloader.md

 -   getBuildlist (function(self, serverType <type: string>, serverVersion <type: string>))

 ### Specification

+**Every function response must use functionResponse!** self is a link to the main downloader object.

 -   id: Identifier of the downloader.
 -   serverTypes: A list containing objects with keys serverTypeID and serverTypeName.
 This will be displayed in the menu.